 8.5.2 Goal EB – Communities are Driving the Energy Transition

-Individuals, organisations and businesses can help with the transition by using less energy and improving the efficiency of buildings (to reduce the amount of new renewable energy generation required), moving from fossil fuels towards lower carbon heating and installing renewable electricity generation.
-They can also stimulate demand for new renewable energy projects by investing in community energy projects and switching to green electricity and gas tariffs.
+Individuals, organisations and businesses can help stimulate demand for renewable energy by investing in community energy projects and switching to green electricity and gas tariffs.

 E3.
 Provide support for communities wishing to develop their own energy infrastructure.

 E4.
 Local Plan updates will look to include policies that give positive weight to renewable and low-carbon energy initiatives which have clear evidence of local community involvement and leadership.

 E5.
 Provide advice on choosing genuine renewable-energy tariffs.

 E6.
 Work with government to amend national planning legislation to make it more straightforward for onshore wind developments to get planning consent, especially those that are community owned.